Griefed/ServerPackCreatorExampleAddon/src/main/resources/README.md

 The above example shows the run of a PreZip extension, with the global addon configuration as well as the extension-specific extension passed to it by ServerPackCreator.

-See the [PreZipArchive](src/main/java/de/griefed/exampleaddon/serverpack/PreZipArchive.java)-class for details on how the example above was achieved.
+See the `PreZipArchive`-class for details on how the example above was achieved.

 ## 1.7 Post Server Pack Generation Extension